Arkens café

 Learning

-You're welcome to visit ARKEN on your own.
-We offer free admission to all preschools, primary schools and secondary schools.
-All visits must be booked at least 10 days in advance.
+You are welcome to book a self-led school visit, and we offer free admission for pre-schools, primary and secondary schools and youth education.
+The visit must be booked at least 5 days in advance.
 You can book here.

-If you have any questions about booking or lessons, please feel free to write to us at booking@arken.dk.
+If you have any questions about booking or teaching programs, you are welcome to contact us at booking@arken.dk.

 Learning and booking